 Visit our offices and work with our specialist team on a new project e.g. a new case study or a new database.

 Keep up-to-date with all the latest developments and give us feedback on new prototypes.

-Join us at a training workshop or short course where you will dig a little deeper into CES EduPack and have hands-on demos created by Professor Mike Ashby.
+Join us at a training workshop or short course where you will dig a little deeper into GRANTA EduPack and have hands-on demos created by Professor Mike Ashby.

 Exchange teaching ideas at a unique 2-day Materials Education Symposia and meet other enthusiastic educators from around the world.

 Contribute a Teaching Resource